AntoineSoetewey/statsandr/content/faq.md

 So if I am familiar with the topic you suggested and I have some free time, I will definitely write about it.
 However, if I am not an expert in the field, I will let you know and I will try to redirect you to more knowledgeable persons.

+## 13. Would you do one-on-one teaching or consulting?

+Yes, I am open to one-on-one teaching or consulting to help:

+* professionals in their research or project, and
+* university students in their classes or thesis

+Do not hesitate to [contact me](/contact/) if you have any questions (e.g., availabilities, rates, etc.).

-## 13. I have a question that is not mentioned here
+## 14. I have a question that is not mentioned here

 If you still have a question that is not mentioned here you can [contact me](/contact/).